Accounts Receivable Follow Up Services

 Medicare and Medicare Advantage

 Medicare fee-for-service claims are generally adjudicated within 14–30 days for clean electronic claims.
 Status is available through the Medicare Administrative Contractor (MAC) portal.
 For claims beyond 30 days, MAC portal inquiry is the first step followed by written inquiry or phone contact with the MAC for unresolved holds.
+Medicare Advantage plan follow-up varies by plan each MA plan has its own adjudication timeline, portal access, and escalation process.
+We maintain plan-specific follow-up workflows for each MA payer in your mix.

 Commercial Payers (Aetna, BCBS, Cigna, UHC, Humana, etc.)